dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-production.md

 For versions of Dapr < 1.14, it's recommended that you add a `ResourceQuota` to the Dapr control plane namespace.
-This prevents problems associated with scheduling pods [where the cluster may be configured](https://kubernetes.io/docs/concepts/policy/resource-quotas/#limit-priority-class-consumption-by-default ) with limitations on which pods can be assigned these high priority classes.
+This prevents problems associated with scheduling pods [where the cluster may be configured](https://kubernetes.io/docs/concepts/policy/resource-quotas/#limit-priority-class-consumption-by-default ) with limitations on which pods can be assigned high priority classes.

 If you have dapr installed in namespace `dapr-system`, you can create a `ResourceQuota` with the following content: